AI Content Generation

 Review the lesson plan based on what we have discussed so far and suggest improvement.
 Format it properly.

-You can reduce the number of follow-ups though by using a more comprehensive, structured prompt for lesson planning.
+You can reduce the number of follow-ups though by using well-structured AI prompts for lesson planning.

-3. Create lesson plan from YouTube video- using ChatGPT 3.5, ChatGPT 4, Copilot and other AI
+3. Create lesson plan from YouTube video- using ChatGPT 4, Copilot and other AI tools

 If you don't have access to ChatGPT 4o, or somehow even GPT 4o can't read your URL, here's a workaround you can use in ChatGPT 3.5, GPT4, Copilot or Claude: